guolisen/ironbox/docs/framework_selection_qa.md

-# Framework Selection Q&A
+# LangChain and LangGraph Framework Selection

-## Question: How does the core code decide which agent framework to be used?
+## Question: How does the system decide which agent framework to use?

-The IronBox system uses a sophisticated framework selection mechanism that analyzes each user query to determine the most appropriate agent framework.
+The IronBox system uses LangChain and LangGraph to implement a sophisticated framework selection mechanism that analyzes user queries and routes them to the appropriate framework.
 Here's how it works:

 ## Framework Selection Process

 1. When a query is received, it's passed to the `process_query` method in the `AgentCore` class
-2. This method calls `framework_selector.select_framework(query)` to determine which framework to use
+2. The query is then passed to the `FrameworkRegistry`, which initializes the LangGraph state
-3. The framework selector uses an LLM to analyze the query and select the appropriate framework
+3. The first node in the LangGraph is the `FrameworkSelector`, which determines which framework to use
-4. Based on the LLM's response, one of four frameworks is selected: Route, React, Plan, or Direct
+4. Based on the LLM's analysis, the query is routed through the graph to the appropriate framework
+5. The selected framework processes the query and returns the result

-## The FrameworkSelector Class
+## The Framework Selector

-The core of this decision-making is in the `FrameworkSelector` class (in `ironbox/core/agent_framework.py`), which:
+The core of this decision-making is in the `FrameworkSelector` class (in `ironbox/core/framework_selector.py`), which:

 1. Takes the user query as input
-2. Passes it to the LLM with a specific system prompt that explains the available frameworks
+2. Uses LangChain to create a prompt for the LLM
 3. Analyzes the LLM's response to determine which framework to use
-4. Returns the selected framework type as a string
+4. Updates the state with the selected framework type
+5. Returns the updated state which is used by LangGraph for routing

 Here's the relevant system prompt used: